Myers-Briggs vs Spiritual Gifts: What's the Difference?

 These combine into 16 types.
 MBTI tells you how your mind works — how you process information, make decisions, and relate to the world.

-Note: MBTI has significant scientific criticism — many psychologists question its reliability and validity.
-People often get different results when retaking the test.
+Note.
+MBTI has significant scientific criticism — many psychologists question its reliability and validity, and people often get different results when retaking the test.
+Hold the results loosely.

 What Spiritual Gifts Measure